khartinger/mqtt4home/source_RasPi/m4hWdog/README.md

 Since for each sensor to be monitored
 * a topic,
 * the watchdog duration and
+* the time of the last sensor message OR the last watchdog message.
-* the time of the last call
+* the time of the last sensor message

 must be stored, a separate class `WdogIn1` is defined for this.
 For simplicity all properties are defined as `public`.